 - Passwords need to be strong.
 Make your passwords 10+ characters, including lower and upper case letters, numbers and special characters.

 - Passwords should not be in the dictionary.
 Most of all, don’t use common names or words.
 Also, don’t use foreign words written in English letters.
 Hackers can use dictionary based attacks with a dictionary file.

-- Password managers such as KeePass or LastPass generate unique passwords and store them for your use.
+- Password managers such as LastPass generate unique passwords and store them for your use.
 Strong, unique passwords are a good first defense to achieve private secure tenant screening.

 Tenant Screening Two-Factor Authentication